 After seminary, my first call was to a rural two-point parish in northern Somerset County.
 I still serve one of those congregations, Benscreek Lutheran in Thomas Mills, part-time in addition to my part-time responsibilities at Mount Calvary.

-My wife Bekah and I live outside Davidsville with our daughter Annabelle and black lab Tebow.
+My wife Bekah and I live outside Davidsville with our daughters Annabelle and Andrea, and our dog Skye.
 We’re big fans of the Steelers, Penguins, and Pirates, but especially the WVU Mountaineers.
 During our free time, you’re likely to bump into us at a variety of community fairs, sporting events, concerts, and festivals because we love supporting our community and exploring all that our area has to offer.
 And since I never grew out of my childhood fascination with fire trucks and ambulances, you may see me hanging around those, too; I’m currently the fire police captain and an EMT with the Boswell Volunteer Fire Department.

 Pastor Jono’s office hours at Mount Calvary are Monday and Wednesday, 10am-3pm.
 Tuesday and Thursday are generally set aside for his ministry with Benscreek Lutheran Church, and Friday is his scheduled day off.
 The nature of ministry in general, and in particular the nature of ministry serving two separate congregations means that these days and times are subject to change.

 When out of the office, he can be reached via Facebook, email at RevJonoAdams@gmail.com, or by calling or texting his cellphone, 412-817-6704.